In the movie “A League of Their Own”, Tom Hanks said the famous line, “There’s no crying in baseball!”.

 Imagine if Quantum Psychology had been given as much attention and researched with as much integrity and intensity, as were conventional streams of science.
 What would be the state of Quantum Neural Communication Networks today?
 For one thing, we would have acknowledged that humans can sense far more on the energy spectrum than light and sound, and that all of nature has a voice.
 We would have acknowledged that the trees in a forest are similar to the notes on a piano, and that a single frequency can transform the weather and politics.

-Thousands of years ago, that statement would have seemed mystical, but today we think nothing of listening to music that is stored on minerals and metals.
-However, while we have made use of the technological capacity of rocks, we have not fully realized what Jesus meant by referring to the Quantum Voice that is inherent in all things.
-He implied that the rocks have a will or an intention and a knowing of its surroundings, and modern science is just now catching up with that concept.
+Thousands of years ago, that statement would have seemed mystical, but today our entire computer industry is based upon the properties of silicon.
+We have made use of the technological capacity of “rocks”, but we have not fully realized what Jesus meant by referring to the Quantum Voice that is inherent in all things.
+He implied that all of creation is a subset of God, and will by pure reflex, worship its creator, because it is inherently aware of the Presence of God … which is a concept that modern religion and science is just now catching up with.

 The pandoras box of good and evil had already been unleashed upon the world, and he knew that we were slow learners, and were either resistant to the idea, or were snake oil salesmen for it.
 Nevertheless, He outright said that someday we would be able to take it a step further and to share it in such a way that it could be taught and learned and used in an ethical and compassionate way, for the well being of the entire planet and the whole of its ecosystems.

 We currently enjoy technology that is exponentially more sophisticated than anything in our past, and there are even greater things waiting to be discovered all over the world.
 Some of the greatest advances will likely come from the understanding of a simple thread, that is found in the common stories, of the common people, in everyday life.
-Listening to, and intelligently parsing out these stories, will be the first step in developing our understanding of not just the psychology of who we have become, but the psychology of who we were meant to be.
+The act of listening to, and intelligently parsing out these stories, will be the first step in developing our understanding of not just the psychology of who we have become, but the psychology of who we were meant to be.

-Sheila Willar - August 17 2015
+Sheila Willar - August 17 2015 (edit April 26, 2021)